Policy Number: SPG202003

 - respond to, make inquiries and/or investigate all allegations and complaints relating to conduct of employees in respect of children and young people

-- submit a monthly report to the Head of Agency, as nominated by the Ombudsman Act 1974 (NSW), of all matters falling within the jurisdiction of the NSW Ombudsman.
+- submit a monthly report to the Head of Relevant Entity, as nominated by the Children’s Guardian Act 2019 (NSW), of all matters falling within the jurisdiction of the NSW Office of the Children’s Guardian.

 - authorise action taken by employment services in instances of an adverse finding for an employee.